 According to attachment theory, our attachment system becomes activated in close relationships.
 Thus, someone with a disorganized attachment would be expected to demonstrate this "come-close…no wait, go-away…no wait, come back" pattern in close, interpersonal relationships.
-And indeed, people with the Borderline Personality Disorder exhibit this pattern, and experience relationships in a very intense, but chaotic manner.
+People with the Borderline Personality Disorder exhibit this pattern, and experience relationships in a very intense, but chaotic manner.
 Lacking the ability to regulate their intense emotions, they can become easily overwhelmed.
-Thus, assisting recovering persons to learn the skill of mentalization would correct these problems because it would help the them to self-regulate and self-soothe, enabling them to relate to others in a more calm and secure manner.
+Thus, assisting recovering persons to learn the skill of mentalization would correct these problems.
+Mentalization allows them to self-regulate and self-soothe, enabling them to relate to others in a calmer and secure manner.

 The mind of the participant literally becomes the focus of treatment.
-The therapy participants come to know and understand what their minds are thinking, what they are feeling, and how errors or misjudgments about themselves or others, may have led to some negative consequences.
+The therapy participants come to know and understand what their minds are thinking.
+They also learn to identify and label the feelings that arise in response to what their minds are thinking.
+Therapy participants learn their thoughts and feelings do not necessarily represent facts.
+Recognizing this, they then they evaluate any errors or misjudgments about themselves or others that may have led to some negative consequences.
 Some of the techniques the therapist may use to help participants develop this capacity include: 1) helping participants to identify what it is they are feeling, and learning to verbalize those feelings, 2) examining what brought about these feelings, or what happened right before the feelings emerged, and 3) carefully considering the consequences of their behaviors.
 Just like in TFP and DBT, the focus of the therapy is on what happens in the present; or as therapists like to say, in the "here-and-now," not the "there-and-then" of the therapy participant's life.
 Typically, there is a weekly session with an individual therapist and a once-a week group session in which group members learn from one another.